Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods

-Following \citet{fryzlewicz14}, we fit our model to the log return values of a stock market index over a period that includes the subprime mortgage crisis.
-In particular, we use the daily closing values of S\&P 500 on the market opening days during the period from Jan 1st, 2005 to Dec 31st, 2009.\footnote{The log return value cannot be computed when a daily closing value exactly coincides with the previous one.
-There were four such days during the period and these data points were removed.} The model parameters in this example are largely nonidentifiable even with the order constraint $\tau_1, \ldots, \tau_{K_{\max}}$.
-In such cases, it is not clear if the minimum ESS across the individual parameters is a good measure of efficiency.
-For this example, therefore, we calculate the minimum ESS over the first and second moments of the following quantities: the hyper-parameters $\sigma_a$ and $\sigma_b$, log posterior density, and four summary statistics of the estimated functions $a(t)$ and $b(t)$ as defined in the footnote.\footnote{ We define the four summary statistics $\log(\| a \|_2), \log(\| b \|_2), C_a,$ and $C_b$ as follows.
+Following \cite{fryzlewicz14}, we fit our model to the log-return values of a stock market index over a period that includes the subprime mortgage crisis.
+In particular, we use the daily closing values of S\&P 500 on the market opening days during the period from Jan 1st, 2005 to Dec 31st, 2009.
+The log-return value cannot be computed when a daily closing value exactly coincides with the previous one; there were four such days during the period and these data points were removed.
+The model parameters in this example are largely nonidentifiable even with the order constraint $\tau_1, \ldots, \tau_{K_{\max}}$.
+In such cases, it is not clear if the minimum \ess{} across the individual parameters is a good measure of efficiency.
+For this example, therefore, we calculate the minimum \ess{} over the first and second moments of the following quantities: the hyper-parameters $\sigma_a$ and $\sigma_b$, log posterior density, and four summary statistics of the estimated functions $a(t)$ and $b(t)$.
+The four summary statistics $\log(\| a \|_2), \log(\| b \|_2), C_a,$ and $C_b$ are defined as follows.
 The quantity $\| a \|_2$ summarizes the deviation of $a(t)$ from its posterior (pointwise empirical) mean $\hat{a}(t)$ and is defined as $ \| a \|_2 = \sum_{t = 1}^T | a(t) - \hat{a}(t) |^2 $.
-The statistics $C_a$ is a surrogate for the number of ``change points'' in the function $a(t)$:
+The statistic $C_a$ is a surrogate for the number of ``change points'' in the function $a(t)$: